The Down to Earth Approach

-About Bryan Ohno
+Bryan Ohno

-Bryan Ohno is the founder of Soos Creek Studio, a ceramic studio in the City of Kent.
+Bryan Ohno is the co-founder of Soos Creek Studio, a ceramic studio in the City of Kent.
 The studio creates sustainable-use pottery and trains youth to be the next generation of potters in the community.
 He also ran two fine art galleries in Tokyo and Seattle and was the founding director of MadArt.

 Bryan was instrumental in advancing Dale Chihuly’s presence in the Asian art world.
 His experiences also include museum development of the Museum of Glass in Tacoma, Daiichi Museum in Japan and the Singapore National Art Museum.
 He has also been involved with parks/public art activation such as Flying Freeway, Cube Gardens with the Seattle Parks and Recreation and the Spiral project with the Bill & Melinda Gates Foundation.